-- For construction sites that will disturb 1 acre or more a Certified Erosion and Sediment Control Lead (CESCL) shall be identified in the Construction SWPPP and shall be on-site or on-call at all times.
+- For construction sites 1 acre or larger that discharge stormwater to surface waters of the State, a Certified Erosion and Sediment Control Lead (CESCL) must be identified in the Construction SWPPP and must be on-site or on-call at all times.
 Certification must be obtained through an approved training program that meets the erosion and sediment control training standards established by Ecology. - Project sites less than one acre (not part of a larger common plan of development or sale) may have a person without CESCL certification conduct inspections.
-The person shall be identified in the Construction SWPPP and shall be on-site or oncall at all times. - All BMPs shall be inspected, maintained, and repaired as needed to assure continued performance of their intended function.
-Site inspections shall be conducted at least weekly and immediately following any substantial rainfall event by a person who is knowledgeable in the principles and practices of erosion and sediment control.
-The CESCL or inspector (project sites less than one acre) must have the skills to:
+The person shall be identified in the Construction SWPPP and shall be on-site or on-call at all times.

-- 1) Assess the site conditions and construction activities that could impact the quality of stormwater, and - 2) Assess the effectiveness of erosion and sediment control measures used to control the quality of stormwater discharges. - The CESCL or inspector must examine stormwater visually for the presence of suspended sediment, turbidity, discoloration, and oil sheen.
-They must evaluate the effectiveness of BMPs and determine if it is necessary to install, maintain, or repair BMPs to improve the quality of stormwater discharges. - Implement appropriate BMPs or design changes as soon as possible whenever inspection and/or monitoring reveals that the BMPs identified in the Construction SWPPP are inadequate, due to the actual discharge of or potential to discharge a significant amount of any pollutant. - Based on the results of the inspection, construction site operators must correct the problems identified by: - Reviewing the SWPPP for compliance with the 13 construction SWPPP elements and making appropriate revisions within 7 days of the inspection. - Immediately beginning the process of fully implementing and maintaining appropriate source control and/or treatment BMPs as soon as possible, addressing the problems no later than within 10 days of the inspection.
-If installation of necessary treatment BMPs is not feasible within 10 days, the construction site operator may request and extension from the County within the initial 10-day response period. - O Documenting BMP implementation and maintenance in the site log book (sites larger than 1-acre). - The CESCL or inspector must inspect all areas disturbed by construction activities, all BMPs, and all stormwater discharge points at least once every calendar week and within 24 hours of any discharge from the site.
+- All BMPs must be inspected, maintained, and repaired as needed to assure continued performance of their intended function.
+Site inspections must be conducted by a person who is knowledgeable in the principles and practices of erosion and sediment control.
+The CESCL or inspector (project sites less than one acre) must have the skills to: - 1) Assess the site conditions and construction activities that could impact the quality of stormwater, and - 2) Assess the effectiveness of erosion and sediment control measures used to control the quality of stormwater discharges. - The CESCL or inspector must examine stormwater visually for the presence of suspended sediment, turbidity, discoloration, and oil sheen.
+They must evaluate the effectiveness of BMPs and determine if it is necessary to install, maintain, or repair BMPs to improve the quality of stormwater discharges. - Appropriate BMPs or design changes shall be implemented as soon as possible whenever inspection and/or monitoring reveals that the BMPs identified in the Construction SWPPP are inadequate, due to the actual discharge of, or potential to discharge a significant amount of any pollutant. - Based on the results of the inspection, construction site operators must correct the problems identified by: - Reviewing the Construction SWPPP for compliance with the 13 elements and making appropriate revisions within 7 days of the inspection. - Immediately beginning the process of fully implementing and maintaining appropriate source control and/or treatment BMPs as soon as possible, addressing the problems no later than within 10 days of the inspection.
+If installation of necessary treatment BMPs is not feasible within 10 days, the construction site operator may request and extension from the County within the initial 10-day response period. - Documenting BMP implementation and maintenance in the site log book (applies only to sites that have coverage under the Construction Stormwater General Permit). - The CESCL or inspector must inspect all areas disturbed by construction activities, all BMPs, and all stormwater discharge points at least once every calendar week and within 24 hours of any discharge from the site.
 (For purposes of this condition, individual discharge events that last more than one day do not require daily inspections.
 For example, if a stormwater pond discharges continuously over the course of a week, only one inspection is required that week).
 The CESCL or inspector may reduce the inspection frequency for temporarily stabilized, inactive sites to once every calendar month.